-Because of their sensitivity to smell, temperature, taste and texture, children with Asperger Syndrome are often “picky” eaters.
+Because of their sensitivity to smell, temperature, taste and texture, children with autism spectrum disorder (ASD) are often “picky” eaters.
 Some develop fetishes such as only eating beige-colored foods or foods with creamy textures.
 They often like very sour or very spicy tastes.
-Some develop chewing fetishes and as a result, they constantly suck on pens, pencils or times of clothing.
+Some develop chewing fetishes where they constantly suck on pens, pencils or items of clothing.

-These children also sometimes have issues with gastric problems such as acid reflux, hiccups, diarrhea, vomiting, or constipation.
+These children also sometimes have digestive problems such as acid reflux, hiccups, diarrhea, vomiting, or constipation.
 They are susceptible to celiac disease, which is caused by poor absorption of certain nutrients.
 The danger is that celiac disease damages the digestive system.
 Aspies frequently suffer from Dermatitis herpetiformis, which causes skin rashes and tissue damage in the intestine.
-It has also been shown that gluten can aggravate behavioral symptoms in those with Asperger’s that are sensitive to these foods.
+It has also been shown that gluten can aggravate behavioral symptoms in autistic children sensitive to these foods.

-It becomes a challenge for parents to make sure their Aspie gets proper nutrition.
-One trick that works for many parents is to change the texture of a despised food.
+It becomes a challenge for parents to make sure their child gets proper nutrition.
+One trick that works for many parents is changing the texture of a despised food.
 If your child will not eat peas, try serving pea soup.
 If she refuses orange juice, try orange slices.
-Most clinicians believe that the less you indulge food fetishes, the less entrenched they become.
-If an Aspie creates a rule that “no foods can touch on my plate,” it can easily become a lifelong rule if parents do not intervene.
+Most clinicians believe the less you indulge food fetishes, the less entrenched they become.
+If an autistic child creates a rule that “no foods can touch on my plate,” it can easily become a lifelong rule if parents do not intervene.